iluvjava/MyPybind11/README.md

 ### MyPybind11
 This is me trying out some pybind stuff.

+Why?

+Pybind has supports for CPP, numpy via eigen library under CPP, and python.

+This improved the level of optimization for the speed on the programming parts, if we know what we are doing.

 ### Tool Lists:
 * Linux Machine
 	* cmake, clang, gcc